SharePoint/sp-dev-docs/docs/declarative-customization/list-form-conditional-show-hide.md

 Returning _true_ results in hiding the column in the form while returning _false_ does not.

-The column is represented by specifying the **internal name** of the field surrounded by square brackets and preceeded by a dollar sign: [$InternalName].
+The column is represented by specifying the **internal name** of the field surrounded by square brackets and preceded by a dollar sign: [$InternalName].
 For example, to get the value of a field with an internal name of "ProductName", use [$ProductName].

 #### Supported column types in conditional show or hide